-PVH has a strict policy prohibiting any factory from offering, promising or giving any money, gifts, meals) other than in the factory canteen, accommodations, entertainment or anything else of value in order to inappropriately influence the actions of another influence the actions of another party, or to otherwise obtain an improper business advantage.
+PVH has a strict policy prohibiting any factory from offering, promising or giving any money, gifts, meals (other than in the factory canteen), accommodations, entertainment or anything else of value to any PVH associate or Independent External Assessor.
 If PVH determines that a factory provided any of the above to an associate or Independent External Assessor in order to inappropriately influence their actions, PVH will likely terminate the Company's relationship with that factory.
 If a PVH associate or Independent External Assessor requests anything of value from a factory, the factory should report these request to cr@pvh.com immediately.